Economic Topology Optimization of District Heating Networks using a Pipe Penalization Approach: Conclusion

-This novel application of topology optimization methods to optimal District Heating Network design proves to be a valuable alternative to common combinatorial approaches in the field.
-It is able to produce near-discrete optimal network topologies and pipe designs, while maintaining physical accuracy with non-linear network models.
-Finally, a fast and accurate optimization frameworks as presented in this work would for the first time make it possible to accurately perform scenario analysis of District Heating Networks on large scale and provide much needed support towards (decentralized) energy network planning.
+Finally, a fast and accurate optimization framework as presented in this work would allow to accurately perform scenario analysis of District Heating Networks on large scale and provide much needed support towards (decentralized) energy network planning.
+For a next step, the economic impact of large-scale non-linear optimization on real world District Heating Network project will therefore be studied.
 Further research should be conducted on reducing remaining grey pipe design, and on further improving the detail of the heating network model.
-Discrete pipe diameter optimization could be extended to include insulation, pipe material and market mechanisms; e.g. mass produced limited diameters versus custom made tailored solutions.
+Discrete pipe diameter optimization could be extended to include insulation, pipe material, and market mechanisms; e.g. mass-produced pipes with limited diameter choices versus tailored solutions.